polipones/pod-hugo-main-website/content/services/pod-o-gym/index.en.md

 Pod-O-Gym is open every day from 05:00 to 23:00.

-Pod-O-Gym is the second biggest Gym of [CTU Student Union](https://su.cvut.cz/) with area of 340 m².
-It is located in the same building as canteen of Podolí and the entrance is from the right side of the building.
-All the information regarding payment can be found on our website here: [{{< ref "/payments" >}}]({{< ref "/payments" >}}).
+At 340 m², Pod-O-Gym is the second-largest gym in the [CTU Student Union](https://su.cvut.cz/).
+It is in the same building as the Podolí canteen; the entrance is on the right-hand side.
+See [Payments]({{< ref "/payments" >}}) for membership-fee information.

-**Main rule for becoming member of our gym is that you must live in our dormitory Podolí.
-That means we are not registering new external members now.**
+**You must live at the Podolí dormitory to become a new Pod-O-Gym member.
+We are not currently registering new external members.**

-### Exercise machines & free weights
+### Exercise machines and free weights

-We use various machines from company HBP.
+The gym contains various HBP exercise machines.

 {{<figure_gallery>}}
     {{<figure src="images/services/pod-o-gym/main-room-2.jpg" alt="Main room photo 2">}}